mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-playbook/search_playbooks.md

 - When the search is cleared, all accessible playbooks are shown again
 - When a non-matching term is entered, an appropriate "No results found" message is displayed
+- There is a way to clear the search term (X button or similar)

+**Step 4**

+1. Test search with special characters and edge cases:
+   - Search with emoji
+   - Search with special characters (@, #, %, etc.)
+   - Search with very long terms
+   - Search with leading/trailing spaces

+**Expected**

+- Search handles special characters appropriately
+- No crashes or unexpected behavior with edge cases
+- Leading/trailing spaces are trimmed from search terms